szlinjia/OpenGL4CarRace/README.md

 		camDirection = -.08f;
 	}
 ```
-This piece is for updating camaro and scenes:
+This piece is for updating camera and scenes:
 ```java
 	@Override
 	public void updateScene() {